difli/twitter-sentimentr/README.md

 - Done !!!
 - You should now see tweets appearing http://localhost:8081

-# Quickstart: powered by Astra
+# Quickstart powered by astra
 - create your astra account: https://astra.datastax.com/
 - create database with keyspace 'twitter'
 - use cql concole and create table